flossway/flossway/README.md

 ### What is the goal of this project?

-This project is going to answer the question of how to run an open-source community.
+This project is going to answer the question of how to build an open-source community.

 ### What does FLOSSWAY stand for?